Traditional Christmas dishes in Portugal

 Chicken stew

 Many families in the Algarve used to eat a chicken stew at Christmas.
-Older poultry animals were sacrificed, which during the year were kept for being productive and giving eggs.
+Older poultry animals were sacrificed, which had been kept throughout the year for their productivity and egg production.

-As the meat is harder, it was necessary to stew the chicken or the rooster for hours.
+Because the meat was tougher, it was necessary to stew the chicken or the rooster for hours.
 They were cooked in an iron pot set over a wood fire for hours until the meat separated from the bones, and the potatoes were added.

-Some families added the blood of the chicken and made cabidela (typical chicken blood rice), which is also traditional for Christmas in the Algarve region.
+Some families added chicken blood and made cabidela (typical chicken blood rice), a traditional Christmas dish in the Algarve region.

 Roasted pork loin

-Roasted pork loin is a typical dish that is present on many Portuguese Christmas tables.
-Like many other recipes here, to be tastier, it is necessary to season the meat in advance.
+Roasted pork loin is a typical dish on many Portuguese Christmas tables.
+As with many other recipes here, to make it tastier, it is necessary to season the meat in advance.
 Then it goes to the oven accompanied by potatoes, carrots, onions, and of course, you can’t miss the white rice.
 In the Alentejo, the pork loin is roasted in a pepper mass.

-Another way of cooking it is by stuffing it.
+Another way to cook it is to stuff it.
 One of the most traditional ways to stuff the pork loin is with sausages and vegetables.
 A simple but delicious dish.

 Pin it for later